sjtalkar/milestone2_waterwells_deepnote/doc/assets/population.md

 !["Missing 2020 Tracts population data"](../images/2020_popupation_missing_data.jpg)
 2. The Census Bureau does not provide yet American Community Survey data for 2021.
 ### How did we remediate the issues?
-1. We estimated the missing 2020 Tracts population size, using the 2019 population size and the 2018-2019 trend.
+1. We estimated the 2020 Township-Ranges population density, in the data imputation pipeline using the Township-Ranges 2019 population density and the 2018-2019 trend.
-2. We estimated the missing 2021 Tracts population size, using the updated 2020 population size and the 2019-2020 trend.
+2. We estimated the 2021 Township-Ranges population density, in the data imputation pipeline using the Township-Ranges 2020 population density and the 2019-2020 trend.